-If a member seeks 3.5 or 3.5E level of care, the member can be assessed at any site that completes ASAM assessments.
-A list of providers can be found on the Magellan website, www.Magellanofpa.com, or by calling 1-866-780-3368.
+If a member seeks 3.5 level of care, the member can be assessed at any site that completes ASAM assessments.
+A list of in-network providers can be found on the Magellan website, www.magellanofpa.com, or by calling 1-866-780-3368.
 A member may also call a provider directly to get instructions on how to access services at their facility.
-Once a member has been assessed and the level of care has been determined, the assessor or a designated professional from the facility would contact Magellan to seek a pre-certification for the recommended level of care.
+Once a member has been assessed and the level of care has been determined, the assessor or a designated professional from the facility contacts Magellan to seek a pre-certification for the recommended level of care.